apoorva-chitti/apoorva-chitti/README.md

 ## About Me
 - I'm a senior computer science major at UT Dallas.
-- My technical interests lie in fields of machine learning and cloud computing.
+- My technical interests lie in the fields of machine learning and cloud computing.

 ## Skills
 - Languages: C/C++, Java, Python, R, SQL